doulaiz/jast/README.md

 - Easiest: open `index.html` in your browser.
 - If your browser blocks some features on the `file://` protocol, use a simple local server (optional):

-## Usage

-1. Open the app (index.html)
-2. Click the gear icon (⚙) to open Settings and paste:
-   - Google API Key
-   - Custom Search Engine (CSE) ID
-3. Choose your Excel file (.xlsx or .xls) where one column should have a list of URLs
-4. Select the target sheet and column containing URLs/domains
-   - The app will list the URLs as the first column in the table
-5. Enter your search term and click "Search"
-6. Click "Export to Excel" to download `jast_results.xlsx`

 ## Settings persistence